Abdulghani-Alhamwi/DVLD/README.md

 The important principle is:

-**Retrieve the data required by the current operation instead of unnecessarily loading the entire dataset.**
+**Retrieve only the records required for the current operation instead of loading all available records into memory.**

 ---